chmullig/sap-2s/README.md

-## ROM programs
-The computer Ben builds could be called a full [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), where instructions are stored in RAM.
-While this is powerful and flexible, and how modern computers work, unfortunately, that makes it a little more difficult to run programs.
-Every time the computer loses power the programs have been lost.
-So we need to either re-program them by hand after each boot (like Ben), find a way to load RAM with data on each boot (how modern computers work) like [an Arduino programmer](https://create.arduino.cc/projecthub/david-hansel/breadboard-computer-programmer-1e7a09?ref=user&ref_id=149803&offset=0), or fetch instructions from non-volatile memory like an EEPROM.
-Let's do the latter, turning the RAM module into a RAM/ROM module.

-We'll have the ROM chip share a lot of the functionality with the RAM chip, particularly the Memory Address Register, but we'll allow the computer to choose whether to read from RAM or ROM.
+# Future Work

+### Three microcode control EEPROMs
+This is probably something we should just do, in case we need it later.

 Changes:

-1. Add a ROM chip to the RAM breadboard, and connect its IO to the bus.
-    * We may still want a 74LS245 tri-state output buffer so we can put LEDs on the ROM chip.
-2. Use the (now 8 bit) Memory Access Register as the address for the ROM chip.
-3. Create a new control signal (DO for ROM **D**isk **O**ut?
-PO for **P**rogram **O**ut?
-EO for **E**EPROM **O**ut?) to output the contents of ROM memory onto the bus.
-4. Add that control line to the micro code EEPROMs
-5. (Optionally?)
-Add an instruction for read ROM into register A.
-6. (Optionally?)
-Add physical DIP switches for the higher order addresses in the RAM chip -- this would let a user select from multiple programs in the EEPROM.

-## 8 microcode steps
-This is a small change, but Ben resets his opcode (T) clock after just 6 steps.
-We'll be needing an extra clock cycle to fetch the extra argument from RAM, so since we don't care about performance, let's go a full 8 steps, in case we want to make more complicated instructions.

-Changes:

-1) Skip the reset part of the control logic, where he short circuits the counter.
-2) Add T7 and T8 LEDs

-# Future Work
+1. Change from uint\_16 to uint\_32 for the instructions.
+2. Use the last *2* bits to select which chip we're using.

 ### Assembler
 We could write a nice simple assembler.
-Perhaps in Arduino, or perhaps in something like Python.
-Then folks can fully code in a nice machine language.
+Perhaps in Arduino, or perhaps in  Python.
+Then folks can fully code in a nice machine language, and the assembler will turn that into bytecode.

 ### Hex output
 It wouldn't be too hard to add a Hex mode output to the output EEPROM, in addition to unsigned and twos-complement modes.